Electrical Engineering (EE)

 EE 200 Engineering Programming 3 Cr.

 Introduction to a high level programming language such as C/C++.
 Topics include structure and organization of a computer program, variables and basic data types, flow of control, functions, file I/O, arrays and strings, computer memory, CPU and pointers, user defined structures, computer algortithms, modular design and documentation.
 Introduction to object oriented programming concepts.
-This course is offered once a year.
+(Annually).

 EE 204 Electrical Circuits I 3 Cr.

 A study of principles and methods of analysis of electric circuits with both direct and time varying sources in the steady state.
 KCL, KVL, mesh and nodal techniques.
 Network theorems are developed and applied to the analysis of networks.
 Energy storage elements.
 First order and second order circuits with forced and natural responses.
 Sinusoidal analysis, complex numbers, phasor diagrams.
 Power; average effective, and complex power in single phase systems.
 Classroom: 3 hours.
-Corequisite: MA 122.
+Prerequisite: MA 122, or concurrent enrollment.

 EE 215 Fundamentals of Digital Design 4 Cr.